PKUZHOU/anomaly_det_cpp/README.md

 `make -j`
 `./lstm`

+#### 2020-3-3 Update

+Now we have regenerated the weight and spreadsheet, which you can see in the block_circulant folder The outputs are verified, and the average error rate compared with the original method is just 0.1%.

+The output should be

+    `output is :D6E6 -1.28442`

 #### 2020-2-27 Update

 I modify the generation logic of look-up table, then remove the multiplication in look-up operations.